-What’s not to love about this chilli con carne recipe, it tastes delicious, it’s cheap and simple to make, it’s one of your five-a-day, it freezes so you can make a big batch and save some for another day, and best of all it’s only 181 calories so I can have an ice cream for pudding without feeling guilty.
+What’s not to love about this chilli con carne recipe, it tastes delicious, it’s cheap and simple to make, it’s one of your five-a-day, it freezes so you can make a big batch and save some for another day, and best of all it’s under 250 calories so I can have an ice cream for pudding without feeling guilty.

 My secret ingredient is half a teaspoon of coffee, which adds a slight bitterness to offset the sweetness of the onions, tomatoes and peppers.